bradleyjay/datadog_test/datadog/answers.md

 ---

 ## Modify the Timeboard: Set the timeframe to the past 5 minutes
-By selecting the last sliver of time on any graph using the mouse, the last five minutes are selected (as far as I can tell, that's the minimum displayable window):
+By selecting the last sliver of time on any graph using my mouse, the last five minutes are selected (as far as I can tell, that's the minimum displayable window):

 ![UI Selection of last 5 minutes in timeBoard](images/2_4_Last5Min_InUI.png)